 - We sit on a collaborative ‘Action on Lorry Danger’ group with national campaigners from active travel groups; CyclingUK, LCC, British Cycling, Sustrans, RoadPeace, Living Streets and solicitors Leigh Day, working jointly to improve justice.

-Influencing the justice system is very difficult and takes tenacity, time, effort and know how.
+Although influencing the justice system and bringing about change is very difficult and takes tenacity, time, effort and know how, See Me Save Me continues to look for opportunities to speak out against injustice.